bluehackrafestefano/StockApp_Django-React-Docker_Project/Docker4Developers_ClassNote.md

 We do not have to memorize Docker commands.
 Here is a simple [cheat sheet](https://docs.docker.com/get-started/docker_cheatsheet.pdf).

-For detailed command options visit the [Docker CLI guide](https://docs.docker.com/engine/reference/commandline/cli/).
+For detailed command options, visit the [Docker CLI guide](https://docs.docker.com/engine/reference/commandline/cli/).

 ## Docker Hub